TheFragebogen/thefragebogen.github.io/demo.md

 [Advanced features](#advanced-features)
 ---

-* __Interactivity with Websockets__: A questionnaire that shows how to communicate with other systems via Websockets.
+* __Interactivity with WebSockets__: A questionnaire that shows how to communicate with other systems via WebSockets.
-  __Live demo__ not available as a Websocket Server must running.
+  __Live demo__ not available as a WebSocket Server must running.
    Code: [TheFragebogen/examples/example_websocket.html](https://github.com/TheFragebogen/TheFragebogen/blob/master/examples/example_websockets.html)

 * __Dynamic questionnaire__: A questionnaire that is generated while executing it.